-As usual, one of my children has given me inspiration to write about one of life’s most profound necessities that often gets overlooked in this performance “gotta have results NOW” life we find ourselves living.
+As usual, one of my children has given me inspiration to write about one of life’s most profound necessities that often gets overlooked in this performance-focused, “gotta have results NOW” life we find ourselves living.

 What is a career?
 Merriam-Webster’s definition says, “an occupation undertaken for a significant period of a person’s life and with opportunities for progress.”
 I would certainly say that motherhood fits the description!
-In this case, whether you choose to stay at home or work outside the home, your career is your children!
+In this case, whether you choose to stay at home or work outside the home, your career is your children.

 Whether this be true or not, there is no denying that as a mother, we are practicing a great number of hours.
-Within the first year of a child’s life, you have spent 8,760 hours practicing on motherhood — that is if your babies kept you up at night as much as mine did.
-Multiply that by a few more kids and a few more years and YES, I WOULD CALL YOU MOMS PROFESSIONAL!
+Within the first year of a child’s life, you have spent 8,760 hours practicing on motherhood — that is, if your babies kept you up at night as much as mine did.
+Multiply that by a few more kids and a few more years, and YES, I WOULD CALL YOU MOMS PROFESSIONAL!
 You have certainly put in the hours.

 Most, but certainly not all, professionals enjoy higher education as well.
 Higher education requires hours upon hours of reading and studying for one’s degree.
-I don’t know about you, but I have read myriads of parenting books and articles, listened to CD’s, watched DVD’s, read scripture, prayed and journaled my experience with parenting.
+I don’t know about you, but I have read reams of parenting books and articles, listened to CD’s, watched DVD’s, read scripture, prayed and journaled my experience with parenting.

 Early on in marriage, I decided that the return on investment of time with the children would far exceed any return on any other kind of profession I could enter.
 This is not to say that a person could not do both.
-I know many women who have been successful as professionals in the workplace and professional moms as well.
-My mom being one of them.
+I know many women who have been successful as professionals in the workplace and as professional moms as well.
+My mom is one of them.

 Colleges of late are beginning to offer Home Economics majors once again, sometimes called Family and Consumer Science.
 They are teaching students skills in nutrition, sewing, textiles, interior design, personal management, financial planning…everything you need to know to have a prosperous and fulfilling life.

-Well, in a sense, Home Economics is the basis of our lives.
+Well, in a sense, home economics is the basis of our lives.
 We work outside the home so that we can afford to live inside the home.
 The more money you can save, the more you will have for the home, your children, giving, and your enjoyment.
-Becoming an expert in Home Economics leads to more opportunity and ideas for more professions stemming from motherhood.
+Becoming an expert in home economics leads to more opportunity and ideas for more professions stemming from motherhood.